jodyanna/chatter-bot/README.md

 Keyframe animations provide the transitions for when the HiddenWindow's child components are active.

 ## Backend
-Backend is a REST API set up with the express-generator command using a MySQL database.
+Backend is a REST API set up with the express-generator command storing data in a MySQL database.

 #### Routing
 HTTP Request URLs are separated by feature.